Arkham/vimfiles/README.md

 ## Features:

-* For vim:
-  - use vim-plug as plugin environment
+- Use vim-plug as plugin environment
-  - sane defaults: nocompatible mode, utf8, advanced syntax highlighting
+- Sane defaults: nocompatible mode, utf8, advanced syntax highlighting
 - 2 spaces, no tabs, uses bash-alike autocompletion for files and directories
-  - tabs are displayed as `▸ `, end of lines as `¬`, trailing spaces as `.`
+- Tabs are displayed as `▸ `, end of lines as `¬`, trailing spaces as `.`
-  - incremental, case-insensitive search
+- Incremental, case-insensitive search
-  - handful hard wrapping for text and markdown
+- Handful hard wrapping for text and markdown
-  - follow style conventions for ruby, python and makefiles
+- Follow style conventions for ruby, python and makefiles
-  - reopen files in the same spot where you closed them
+- Reopen files in the same spot where you closed them
 - 'Leader' character mapped to "," (comma)
-  - pressing enter in normal mode resets search highlighting
+- Pressing enter in normal mode resets search highlighting
 - %% is expanded to the current directory in command mode
 - `,e` edits a file in the same directory of the current
 - `,f` opens file search via fzf plugin
 - `,b` opens buffer search via fzf plugin
 - `,m` opens mru files search via fzf plugin
 - `,,` switches between two last buffers
 - `,cf` jumps to the first conflict marker
 - `,l` toggles list mode
 - `,p` copies the path of the current file
 - `,kw` or `:KillWhitespace` removes all trailing spaces
 - `<C-j/k/h/l>` switches between windows (no need to prepend `<C-w>`)
-  - cursor keys for movement disabled!
+- Cursor keys for movement disabled!
-  - nice looking status line
+- Nice looking status line
-  - awesome configurations for Ag, Nerdtree and more..
+- Awesome configurations for Ag, Nerdtree and more..